 (vii) The station must be operational within 24 months of application approval.
-If the applicant fails to demonstrate the operability within 24 months of approval, and the estimated potential HRI credits exceed 2.5 percent of deficits in the most recent quarter deficit data is available, then the application will be canceled.
-The applicant can reapply for the same station eligible only for nine years of crediting.
+If the applicant fails to demonstrate the operability within 24 months of approval, and the estimated potential HRI-HD-ZEV credits exceed 2.5 percent of deficits in the most recent quarter deficit data is available, then_the application will be canceled.
+The applicant can reapply in the following quarter for the same station eligible only for nine years of crediting.

-(viii) The estimated cumulative value of HRI credits generated for the FSE in the prior quarter must be less than the difference between 1.5 times the initial the total capital expenditure reported pursuant to (f)(iii)(A) of this subsection and the total grant revenue or other funding reported pursuant to (f)(iii)(E) of this subsection in the prior quarter, unless the initial capital expenditure is greater than or equal to total grant revenue and other funding.
+(viii) The estimated cumulative value of HD-HRI credits generated for the FSE in the prior quarter must be less than the difference between 1.5 times the initial the total-capital expenditure reported pursuant to (f)(iii)(A) of this subsection and the total grant revenue or other external funding received towards capital, operational, and maintenance expenditures in the prior quarter.
+Feported pursuant to (f)(iii)(E) of this subsection in the prior quarter, unless the initial capital expenditure is greater than or equal to total grant revenue and other funding.

-(A) The estimated value of FCI-HRI credits, for the purpose of this determination, shall be calculated using the number of FCI-HRI credits generated for the FSE in the quarter and the average CFP credit price for that quarter published on ecology's CFP website.
+(A) The estimated value of FCI-HD-HRI credits, for the purpose of this determination, shall be calculated using the number of FCI-HD-HRI credits generated for the FSE in the quarter and the average CFP credit price for that quarter published on ecology's CFP website.